weburnit/php-oop/README.md

 **This test requires:**
 - access to the internet
-- an php capable IDE (we suggest PhpStorm with symfony, yaml, twig and php annotations plugin)
+- php capable IDE (we suggest PhpStorm with symfony, yaml, twig and php annotations plugin)
 - working setup of PHP 5.6 *(http://symfony.com/doc/current/reference/requirements.html)*
 - Doctrine ODM is not compatible with PHP 7.0
 - composer *(https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)*